SardineFish/buffer-overflow/README.md

 **Notice**

-The server will setup an UDP server on port `3000`, and the client will connect to the server.
+The server will setup an UDP echo server on `0.0.0.0:3000`, and the client will connect to the server.
 The port can be edited in `server.cpp`.

 ## Usage
 Write the code in `client.cpp` to perform a buffer overflow attack on the server.